(Information about completing

-Students who have worked in the U.S. should have a Social Security
+Students who have earned income should have a Social Security Number.

-Please visit the following ISSO web page regarding how to apply
+ISSO web page regarding how to apply for a Social

-can I obtain the forms directly if I do not use Windstar FNTR?
+can I obtain the forms directly if I do not use CINTAX?

 can prepare tax forms on your own by downloading the forms at the